norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 #### Add the Footer

-In `index.html`, below the main section code after the </main> tag, add the following code for the footer:
+In `index.html`, below the main section code after the `</main>`git a tag, add the following code for the footer:

 ```html
 <footer>